XNLFutureTechnologies/XNLInsiderLinuxInstallerHelpers/RightClickMenu/readme.md

 NOTE: These functions will only appear where they are usable.
 The Wine functions will for example only show up when you right click on an .exe file.

+# Example Difference when making your own ServiceMenus
+The *XNL Ft.
+Functions* menu uses a sepperate .desktop file ("script") for each menu option/item, while the *XNL Ft.
+Wine* menu used a single .desktop file with all the options in it at once.
+I've done this on purpose so it is still easy to understand for beginners and they also have an example of a more cleaner solution with multiple items at once :)

+# I do see script errors when running kbuildsycoca5 for example??!!
+Yes, that is possible, most likely you will get a few "Invalid escape sequence" errors.
+Very simply explained: The menu options which create a Launcher (shortcut) use "inline Bash scripts" to generate these shortcuts, and these scripts need to quote the full path of the selected file (to handle spaces in paths, e.g., /media/drive_d/Personal Files/demo.exe to that it becomes: **"**/media/drive_d/Personal Files/demo.exe**"** in the .desktop file it creates).
+But the KDE .desktop file parser does not support certain escape sequences (like \") in the Exec line.
+This does however not matter since the entire command is wrapped in single quotes (' '), the KDE parser passes it as-is to Bash, which then does interpret the escapes correctly.
+So, even if you see a warning like that, it does not affect the functionality and the shortcuts work just as intended :).